Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/amazonWebServiceAccounts.md

 **Vulnerability Configurations** to add additional package help Cloudneeti to collect common vulnerabilities and exposures (CVEs) and associate them to each of the cloud assets.

+**4. AWS inspector Vulnerability Configurations (Optional)** includes installing AWS Inspector Agent to assess your assessment target EC2 instances.
+Amazon Inspector is a security assessment service for your Amazon EC2 instances and the applications running on those instances.
+Enabling AWS Inspector for a host assessment allows Cloudneeti to collect common vulnerabilities and exposures (CVEs) and associate them to each of the cloud assets.

-**4. Configure Cloudneeti agent on EKS and EC2-instance based Kubernetes (optional)** inlcudes Deploying Cloudneeti agent on Amazon Elastic Kubernetes Service (Amazon EKS) enables compliance monitoring of Kubernetes cluster.
+**5. Configure Cloudneeti agent on EKS and EC2-instance based Kubernetes (optional)** inlcudes Deploying Cloudneeti agent on Amazon Elastic Kubernetes Service (Amazon EKS) enables compliance monitoring of Kubernetes cluster.
 A docker agent is deployed to collect data for additional security policies.
 Cloudneeti then provides out-of-box mappings for all 13+ compliance frameworks included in the product.

-**5. Add AWS Account** to the Cloudneeti application includes adding AWS account information to the respective Cloudneeti cloud account and waiting until the first data collection is complete.
+**6. Add AWS Account** to the Cloudneeti application includes adding AWS account information to the respective Cloudneeti cloud account and waiting until the first data collection is complete.

-**6. Verify cloud account health status** for prerequisite permissions and configurations can be verified post every scan.
+**7. Verify cloud account health status** for prerequisite permissions and configurations can be verified post every scan.

 ### Required Roles
 One or more people with the following roles are required to complete Amazon Web Service Account onboarding process.